C. J. Ham: Professional career

-2017 season

-During rookie minicamp, Ham announced he was making the transition from running back to full-time fullback.
-He made the 53-man active roster and in Week 2 against the Pittsburgh Steelers, scored his first NFL touchdown on his first NFL carry with a one yard plunge from the goal line.
-Overall, he finished the 2017 season with seven carries for 13 rushing yards and a rushing touchdown to go along with seven receptions for 68 receiving yards.
+During the Vikings' 2017 rookie minicamp, Ham announced that he was switching positions from running back to fullback.
+Ham replaced the departing Zach Line, who had signed with the New Orleans Saints as a free agent during the 2017 off-season, as the Vikings' fullback.
+He made the 53-man active roster and in Week 2 against the Pittsburgh Steelers, scored his first NFL touchdown on his first NFL carry with a one-yard plunge from the goal line.
+Overall, he finished the 2017 season with seven carries for 13 yards and a touchdown to go along with seven receptions for 68 yards.

-2018 season

-In the 2018 season, Ham appeared in 15 games and recorded 11 receptions for 85 receiving yards.
+In the 2018 season, Ham appeared in 15 games and recorded 11 receptions for 85 yards.

-2019 season

-In the 2019 season, Ham appeared in all 16 games and recorded 17 receptions for 149 receiving yards and one receiving touchdown.
+In the 2019 season, Ham appeared in all 16 games and recorded 17 receptions for 149 yards and a touchdown.

-2020 season

 On March 18, 2020, Ham signed a three-year, $12.25 million contract extension with the Vikings.
-He was placed on the reserve/COVID-19 list by the team on November 19, 2020, and activated two days later.
+He was placed on the reserve/COVID-19 list by the team on November 19, and activated two days later.
+Ham appeared in 15 games and started 11 in the 2020 season.
+In addition to his role on the offense, Ham had a special teams role.
+He had one receiving touchdown on the season, which came in Week 13 against the Jacksonville Jaguars.

+Ham appeared in all 17 games and started eight in the 2021 season.
+He had seven carries for 34 yards and 17 receptions for 125 yards while continuing his roles on offense and special teams.

+Ham appeared in all 17 games and started four in the 2022 season.
+He had two rushing touchdowns on the season.

+On March 24, 2023, Ham signed a two-year contract extension, keeping him under contract through the 2025 season.
+In the 2023 season, Ham appeared in all 17 games in an offensive and special teams role.

+On December 5, 2024, Ham was named the Vikings' nominee for the 2024-2025 NFL Walter Payton Man of the Year award.
+He appeared in all 17 games in the 2024 season splitting time between the offense and special teams.

+Ham missed the first four games of the 2025 season due to a knee injury.
+Ham was activated from injured reserve on October 4, 2025.